 Management's discussion and analysis of financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification[TM], the authoritative reference for accounting principles generally accepted in the United States ("GAAP").
 The preparation of financial statements in conformity with GAAP requires the use of estimates and assumptions that could affect the reported amounts in our consolidated financial statements.
 Actual results could differ from these estimates.
 A summary of our significant accounting policies is presented in Note 2 of the "Notes to Consolidated Financial Statements" set forth in Item 8 hereof.
-Set forth below is a summary of the accounting policies used in the preparation of these consolidated financial statements included in this report.
-Certain of the accounting policies used in the preparation of these consolidated financial statements included in this report.
-Certain of the financial position and results of operations presented in the historical consolidated financial statements included in this report and require the application of significant judgment by management and, as a result, are subject to a degree of uncertainty.
+Set forth below is a summary of the accounting policies that management believes are critical to the preparation of the consolidated financial statements included in this report.
+Certain of the accounting policies used in the preparation of these consolidated financial statements are particularly important for an understanding of the financial position and results of operations presented in the historical consolidated financial statements included in this report and require the application of significant judgment by management and, as a result, are subject to a degree of uncertainty.